40 Surprising Signs There's Something Wrong With Your House

 Your deck is damp underneath.

 If the area under your deck is as damp as a steam room, you may have serious—and costly—repairs ahead of you.
-Dampness under your deck can mean your house or decking has insufficient drainage or ventilation, which can lead to mold or rot over time.
+Moisture under your deck can mean your house or decking has insufficient drainage or ventilation, which can lead to mold or rot over time.

 Your floors have a significant slope.

 While the settling of an older home may lead to some variation in its flooring, if you could downhill ski from one side of your home to the other, that's an issue that needs attending to ASAP.